DavidWynne/CSharpEval/README.md

 #Introduction

-KamimuCode presents CSharpEval, a lightweight C# Eval and Read-Evaluate-Print-Loop (REPL) program.
+I present CSharpEval, a lightweight C# Eval and Read-Evaluate-Print-Loop (REPL) program.

+This used to be on my own website kamimucode.com, however I have decided the website has out-lived its usefulness and so I am loading this code to Github.
+I won't be doing any more work on this project (my interests have moved on) so if you want to, feel free to copy it, give it your own name, and go for it!

 #What is this?